Colorado is a great state for gold prospectors.

 Arapahoe bar is located to the south of Highway 58, next to the Clear Creek Train, a half a mile to the west of Youngfield St. The bar is accessed through either the 41 street or the Youngfield trail and it is under the managed by the Wheat Ridge Parks and Recreational Department.

 2. Cache Creek

 This is another great place for any gold prospector without a claim in Colorado.
 The creek was on private property for most of the last century but the owners did not mine on it for over 100 years until 1992 when it was purchased by the BLM for use by recreational gold prospectors.

 Prospecting on the creek is free but there are plans to charge a small fee in future.
 Currently, you can pan for gold on it using simple tools such as gold pans and sluice boxes.
 It is important to note that diverting water or other significant disturbances are not allowed.
 Digging under or near trees is also prohibited.

 Cache Creek is located between Buena Vista and Leadville along US-24 highway to Granite.
 To reach the site, turn off the highway west along the lost canyon Road.
 Travel along the Lost Canyon Road up the plateau until the intersection under the electrical cables.
 From here follow the unmarked road to the south then turn let to the dirt parking lot.
 You will see a sign for the creek area.

 Clear Creek Canyon is another site set aside for gold prospectors.
 It is a located along Highway 6 on your way to the Blackhawk.
-It allows both gold panning and also suction dredges of up to 4 inches in diameter.
+It allows gold panning, sluicing, and even suction dredges of up to 4 inches in diameter.

 The property is run by Jefferson County which strictly follow the laid down rules.
 Although there are plenty of areas to prospect here it is important you fill all the holes before leaving, don’t disturb vegetation and don’t prospect to within 100 feet of any given structure within the park.